nico/hack/notes/copydir.md

     0.008 total

 The hardlinks mean that this is fast!
-It also means that the output directory needs basically no additional storage space in addition to the 1 GiB needed for the input directory.
+It also means that the output directory needs almost no additional storage space in addition to the 1 GiB needed for the input directory.

 And the timestamps at first sight look good (no wonder, these are hardlinks):